davidakennedy/davidakennedy.com/_src/blog/2014-09-10-answer-this/index.md

 ---
 title: Answer This
-description: Whether tiy support accessibility really is that simple.
+description: Whether to support accessibility really is that simple.
 date: 2014-09-10T10:30:56+00:00
 permalink: /blog/answer-this/
 tags: